This website is best viewed on desktop!

 When teams don’t share context, strategy fractures quietly.

-In fast-moving environments, decisions multiply quickly.
-And by the time someone names it, the cleanup is already expensive.
+By the time someone names it, the cleanup is already expensive.

 When teams don’t share context, strategy fractures quietly.

-In fast-moving environments, decisions multiply quickly.
-And by the time someone names it, the cleanup is already expensive.
+By the time someone names it, the cleanup is already expensive.

 The Problem